polespinasa/Linpol/README.md

 ## Quick start

 Just clone the repo in your victim machine and run the script using the following command.

 `linpol.sh time`

-Changing time with the amount of minutes you want to evaluate the cron process
+Changing time with the amount of minutes you want to evaluate the cron process.

 ## Basic information